-Tasking the Retail team with a little homework, I sent them out to find what their “ideal” eCommerce site looked and functioned like.
+I tasked the Retail team with a little homework and sent them out to find what their “ideal” eCommerce site looked and functioned like.
 What did the product photography convey?
 What sites stuck out to them?

 What was the solution?

-Knowing that our current CMS didn’t have the needed functionality to support an eCommerce solution, we looked outside of our set-up and found that Shopify embodied the right mix of design + simplicity to allow our Retail team to add products, edit descriptions, and fulfill orders without getting bogged down in code.
+Our current CMS didn’t have the needed functionality to support an eCommerce solution so we looked outside our set-up and found that Shopify embodied the right mix of design + simplicity to allow our Retail team to add products, edit descriptions, and fulfill orders without getting bogged down in code.